 Contact IBAS now with your details to make certain that your position and also your company position is properly protected and properly documented.

-IBAS business banking dispute negotiating experience and proven strategy provides claims and defences for business bank customers.
-IBAS has excellent banking investigation reputation and has also featured on BBC TV, BBC TV News, ITV, Meridian and Sky News and in Sunday Times, Times, Daily Mail, Daily Express and Daily Mirror editorials evidenced our Archive.
+IBAS business banking dispute negotiating experience provides proven strategies for business bank customers banking claims and defences.
+IBAS has excellent banking investigation reputation and IBAS has featured on BBC TV, BBC TV News, ITV, Meridian and Sky News and contributed to editorials and articles for the Sunday Times, Times, Daily Mail, Daily Express and Daily Mirror.

 The nature of the EFG & SFLG is that the scheme is designed to provide financial backing with some financial support to those who do not have the necessary assets to borrow ‘against’ but do have a workable or worthwhile business plan (or project).
 The Lender support their understanding of the Business Plan by their confirmation of the application, which itself is supported by the DTI in a Guarantee for the Lender.

 The Lender’s desire to lend is assessed against the Business Plan and strength of management.
 Personal assets and/or personal security are not intended to be a major consideration.
 The strength of the Business Plan at the beginning of this process is therefore the most important consideration and the Business Plan itself must be carefully considered by the Lender in detail.